Future food hubs

 Agrifood clusters have proved highly successful in nations such as the Netherlands, Canada, USA and Sweden.
 Our model clusters growers and manufacturers around rapid transport hubs via streamlined logistics systems.

 Developing regional food plans

 Applying ‘industry cluster’ principles, the CRC will work with government, industry and community stakeholders to establish a knowledge base and shared targets for future food industry growth.
 In this regard, CRC analytics services will clarify boundary conditions and opportunities as farmers, manufacturers and service providers work together to set goals, build capability and attract investment.
 Collaborative industry planning has been proven internationally to support the development of distinctive regional specialisations and high-value brands.

 Sustainable, high-tech agrifood precincts

-High tech indoor farming
+High-tech indoor farming

-Integrating water recycling, renewable energy and waste management at civil and facility scale.
+Future food facilities and precincts will have high water and energy demand and waste streams to manage.
+The CRC’s advanced-systems approach integrates water recycling, renewable energy and waste management at civil and facility scale.

 Smart logistics and inland ports

 Building scale in high-value markets for perishable goods demands investment in advanced intermodal logistics.
 Australia has the potential for highly efficient cross-border zones based on digital platforms, such as blockchain, that enable fast and efficient trade of food.
 The CRC will work with freight and planning stakeholders to design efficient intermodal solutions for premium goods.
 Western Sydney Airport, Perth Airport and Darwin Airport present exceptional opportunities in this regard.